Seagate/cortx-k8s/GLOSSARY.md

 ### Managed resources

 Managed resources are the Kubernetes objects (Pods, Deployments, StatefulSets, PersistentVolumes, ConfigMaps, Secrets, etc.) the Operator uses to constitute an Operand.

+### Management network (in CORTX Halo solution context)

+Management network - provides access to the management and monitoring functionality of the cluster (access to WebUI, access to CLI).
+Uses 1 GbE onboard interfaces.

+### Public Data network (in CORTX Halo solution context)

+Public Data network - uses one of the high-speed network adapters installed in the PCI-e slots of the server.
+To provide S3 access from and to the S3 clients.
+Supports optional bonding.

+### Private Data network (in CORTX Halo solution context)

+Private Data network - another high-speed network adapter installed in the PCI-e slots of the server.
+Be configured on a separate adapter from the one used for the Public Data network.
+To provide backend network communications related to the cluster's functionality, like Erasure Coding, HA, logs collection, 3rd party data replication, cluster management.
+Supports optional bonding.

+### Node Configuration network (in CORTX Halo solution context)

+Node Configuration network - Uses dedicated 1 GbE onboard interface (on server's mainboard).
+Configured for point-to-point network and, in general, is not meant to be connected to the switch.
+To provide access to the server for the initial setup and configuration at a customer site.

 ### Metadata Devices / Drives